qoosdd89382/embedded-hazelcast/README.md

 #### Docker env

-Before you start building the image, make sure your Docker environment has been changed to that of minikube.
+Before you start building the image, make sure your Docker environment has been changed to Docker runtime environment of minikube.

 This way, the API server in the cluster will not attempt to pull the image from Dockerhub.
 Instead, it will use the local image that we have built.